When developing, planners and managers sometimes say, "ㅉㅉ, the developer's mindset..."

 What is this developer mindset?

-When a developer's schedule isn't kept, if a problem arises even though the developer has made an effort, you should accept and acknowledge the developer's explanation as much as possible so that they can set the schedule from the company's perspective in the future.
-Also, they will show a more positive reaction to our business, and instead of reactions like "That won't work, it'll take a long time," you can get reactions like "It seems difficult, but I'll give it a try."
+If a developer's schedule isn't kept, and if a problem arises despite the developer's efforts, you should accept and acknowledge the developer's explanations as much as possible, so that they can set the schedule from the company's perspective in the future.
+Also, they will show a more positive reaction to our business, leading to responses like "I'll try, even though it seems difficult" rather than "It can't be done, it will take a long time."

 Understanding the Developer Mindset and Effective Schedule Management

 Generally, when a new feature development is requested, the planner or manager asks, "How long will it take to develop this feature?"
-The developer carefully estimates the schedule and answers, but unexpected problems tend to arise during the actual development.
+The developer carefully estimates the schedule and answers, but unexpected problems often arise during the actual development.
 However, if the development schedule is delayed, the developer often bears the burden of "You set the schedule, so you have to take responsibility."

 Creating a Positive Culture for Collaboration with Developers